 The Finer Side Of Jim Beam

-Jim Beam by name is also on 6 other bottles, that will run you a few extra bucks than their flagship White Label Bourbon, but after your first sip, you’ll see where your money went.
-Jim Beam Black, Devil’s Cut, Double Oak, Single Barrel, Bonded, and Pre-Prohibition Style Rye are all currently available and range from about $23 for a 750ml bottle of the Double Oak and Devil’s Cut, and up to about $40 for a 750ml bottle of the Single Barrel.
-All of these varieties are best enjoyed straight-up or on the rocks, to truly taste their unique flavors, and are great to be used for making boozier cocktails.
+Jim Beam’s name is also on 6 other bottles, that will run you a few extra bucks than their flagship White Label Bourbon, but after your first sip, you’ll see where your money went.
+Jim Beam Black, Devil’s Cut, Double Oak, Single Barrel, Bonded, and Pre-Prohibition Style Rye are all currently available and range from about $19 for a 750ml bottle of the Double Oak and Devil’s Cut, and up to about $44 for a 750ml bottle of the Single Barrel.
+All of these varieties are best enjoyed straight-up or on the rocks to truly taste their unique flavors, and they are great for making boozier cocktails.

 Jim Beam Black is simply aged twice as long as their regular bourbon.
-So from 4 years to now 8 years, the bourbon has a more concentrated flavor and thus a slightly higher alcohol content (43% ABV).
-Expected it to have some notes of vanilla and a lot of oak wood in both the flavor and aroma.
+So from 4 years to now, 8 years, the bourbon has a more concentrated flavor and thus a slightly higher alcohol content (43% ABV).
+Expect it to have some notes of vanilla and a lot of oak wood in both the flavor and aroma.

 Devil’s Cut is a term used in the world of booze to describe the liquid that is absorbed by the wood of the barrels during the aging process.
 Jim Beam extracts the whiskey from the barrels’ wood and then blends it with their standard Bourbon to get a higher proof (45% ABV) and slightly sweeter and more charred tasting bourbon.

-The Pre-Prohibition Rye is similarly made as the bonded whiskey, but in the process of making the “mash” at the beginning stages of distilling, they use a higher ratio of rye grain to corn and malted barley.
-That’s what makes the difference between a Bourbon and a Rye whiskey, Bourbon’s are usually at least 51% corn mash, while Rye is at least 51% rye.
-This Rye is spicy and well rounded and also bottled at 50% abv.
-Both this and the Bonded Whiskies are fantastic for traditional whiskey cocktails such as the Old Fashioned, Manhattan, and Boulevardier.
+The Pre-Prohibition Rye is similarly made as bonded whiskey, but in the process of making the “mash” at the beginning stages of distilling, they use a higher ratio of rye grain to corn and malted barley.
+That’s what makes the difference between a Bourbon and a Rye whiskey.
+Bourbons are usually at least 51% corn mash, while Rye is at least 51% rye.
+This rye is spicy and well rounded and also bottled at 50% abv.
+Both these and the Bonded Whiskies are fantastic for traditional whiskey cocktails such as the Old Fashioned, Manhattan, and Boulevardier.

-And finally the Single Barrel, claimed by Jim Beam to happen only around 1% of the time, the barrel aging process yields a “perfect” batch of whiskey in just one barrel.
+And finally, the Single Barrel, claimed by Jim Beam to happen only around 1% of the time, the barrel aging process yields a “perfect” batch of whiskey in just one barrel.
 Ordinarily, the same type of whiskey will be blended together from multiple barrels to get the desired flavor profiles and to maintain consistency across the different batches.
-For this reason, each batch of Jim Beam Single Barrel will be mildly unique in its own way, however, all will be well rounded, have a mild spiciness with notes of vanilla and oak, with no flavors being too overpowering; it is bottled at 95 proof (47.5%ABV.)
-While many many distilleries offer a single barrel, Jim Beam’s is one of the most affordable and despite that is still as high quality as to be expected.
-It’s a great introductory “boutique whiskey” at around $40 for a 750ml bottle or maybe 12 to 14 bucks at the bar.
+For this reason, each batch of Jim Beam Single Barrel will be mildly unique in its own way.
+However, all will be well rounded, have a mild spiciness with notes of vanilla and oak, with no flavors being too overpowering; it is bottled at 95 proof (47.5%ABV.)
+While many distilleries offer a single barrel, Jim Beam’s is one of the most affordable and, despite that, is still as high quality as to be expected.
+It’s a great introductory “boutique whiskey” at around $40 for a 750ml bottle, or maybe 12 to 14 bucks at the bar.

 Cocktails With Jim Beam